opencontainers/runtime-tools/man/ocitools-generate.1.md

   Drop Linux capabilities

 **--cgroups-path**=""
-  Specifiy the path to the cgroups relative to the cgroups mount point.
+  Specifies the path to the cgroups relative to the cgroups mount point.

 **--cwd**=PATH
   Current working directory for the process